wensquared/CS50-edX2020/README.md

 This repo is a collection of exercises of the online CS50 edX course 2020 from Harvard University, including my final project for passing the course: eventplaner.
-Languages: C, Python (Django, Flask), SQLite, HTML, CSS, Javascript
+Languages: C, Python (Flask), SQLite, HTML, CSS, Javascript